Material Issue 4 Achieve a society in which diverse people can actively participate

 Support through Free Picture Book, Bonolon, Warrior of the Forest

-Since 2005, Seven Bank has cosponsored and cooperated in the publication of Bonolon, Warrior of the Forest*, which is a free picture book created with the hope that such qualities in the heart-warming world of Bonolon as kindness and courage will help future generations grow to have enriched minds.
-Among other activities, the bank also distributes picture books free of charge and holds storytelling sessions led by employees to contribute to the sound development of the youth.
+Since 2005, Seven Bank has cosponsored the publication of Bonolon, Warrior of the Forest, which is a free picture book created with the hope that such qualities in the heart-warming world of Bonolon as kindness and courage will help future generations grow to have enriched minds.
+The bank also publishes about 3 million picture books annually and distributes them free of charge,* produces large-size picture books, holds storytelling sessions for children, and conducts other programs, promoting communications between parents and children and contributing to the healthy development of children over the 18 years since its launch.

-*With the aim of making them readily available for children, parents, and grandparents all over Japan, approximately 800,000 copies are issued every even month and distributed free of charge at 7-Eleven stores and Denny’s restaurants throughout Japan as well as York-Benimaru stores, Akachan Honpo stores, and elsewhere.
+* With the aim of making them readily available for children, parents, and grandparents all over Japan, copies are issued on the 15th day of every even month and distributed free of charge at 7-Eleven stores and Denny’s restaurants throughout Japan as well as Akachan Honpo stores.

 Storytelling session led by employee volunteers